Advertisement

 This is Holland-Pierre’s second (and possibly last) staging of Black Swan (so see it while you can).
 The choreographic changes from last year’s production include tightening the cast and adding more leaps.
 The dance quality is unquestionably professional (here’s the BSR review from last year’s show).
 While the corps de ballet pulls from the CBC training school, the lead dancers all hail from New York or the DMV area.
 It is a testament to Holland-Pierre that her ballets offer highly talented Black performers the opportunity to serve as leads.
 The head dancers I witnessed were sinewy, elegant, and strong.
 Kudos to Nya Cunningham’s deeply emotive arms and Gray’s facial charm and calf strength.
 The entire cast, including the teen corps, did an excellent job marking movements.

 June is a busy month for CBC.
-On June 15, the company had its fourth annual training company recital at the Performance Garage.
-Additionally, its ballet boot camp intensive takes place June 24-28.
+On Saturday, June 15, the company had its fourth annual training company recital at the Performance Garage.
+Additionally, its ballet boot camp intensive takes place from June 24 to 28.
 The boot camp will bring established talent like Alicia Holloway, Gray (CBC’s principal), Anthony Rhodes, and Maurice Renaldo (of Alvin Ailey).
 Beyond this, the company maintains partnerships, including one with Philadelphia Ballet, that provide free rehearsal space.

 A new vision that takes time